 The Lord has done some really amazing things in this area of BFM.
 We honestly never thought we would be involved in cowboy ministry but quickly came to the realization if God has something planned, it’s going to happen.
 The cowboy ministry is definitely one of His orchestrations.

-Of course, we were all open to the idea but not exactly sure how things would play out.
 Our family has always lived in the country, owned horses and occasionally attempted gardening, but we were NOT rodeo material.
 If we were to have a cowboy ministry, it would only be because of the Lord’s doing, not our own.

 We didn’t have a clue.

 Loving through our actions more than our words is what has made the difference in the cowboy ministry, and if anyone has received a blessing, it’s been our family.
-Daddy always says, “If there’s one thing I’ve learned from being around these guys, it’s how to push through the pain to do something you love.”
+Mark always says, “If there’s one thing I’ve learned from being around these guys, it’s how to push through the pain to do something you love.”

 Imagine what this side of Heaven would be like if we as followers of Christ always did the same.